-V. RESPONSE TO MedFT GENERAL KNOWLEDGE QUESTION #1

-High Pass (HP) Pass (P) No Pass (NP)

-0

-e

-Relevance of Answers to MedF Γ

-RESPONSE TO MedFT GEN ERAL KNOWL EDGE OUES STION #2

-- ()- -

-Organization

-Clarity

-References

-Relevance of Answers to MedFT

-RESPONSE TO MedFT GEN ERAL KNOWL EDGE OUES STION #3

-e

-e

--

-Relevance of Answers to MedFT

-RESPONSE TO MedFT GEN Knowledge of Literature Organization Clarity References Relevance of Answers to MedFT RESPONSE TO MedFT GEN Knowledge of Literature Organization Clarity References Organization Organization

-I recommend the student: be passed.

-be required to do the following:

-Make revisions to manuscript, no defense.
+V. RESPONSE TO MedFT GENERAL KNOWLEDGE QUESTION #1 High Pass (HP) Pass (P) No Pass (NP) Knowledge of Literature A. Organization В. C. Clarity D. References Relevance of Answers to MedFT E. VI.
+RESPONSE TO MedFT GENERAL KNOWLEDGE QUESTION #2 Knowledge of Literature A. В. Organization C. Clarity References D. E. Relevance of Answers to MedFT VII.
+RESPONSE TO MedFT GENERAL KNOWLEDGE QUESTION #3 Knowledge of Literature A. B. Organization C. Clarity D. References E. Relevance of Answers to MedFT Students may not be passed on an individual question if they have two or more "No Pass" check mark for each question OR if one of the "No Pass" checks is "Knowledge of Literature."
+Students must pass 2 out of 3 questions to pass this portion of the exam.
+I recommend the student: be passed. be required to do the following: Make revisions to manuscript, no defense.
 Make revisions to manuscript, reschedule defense.
 Reschedule MedFT general knowledge oral defense.
 This evaluation form will be given to the students as feedback to be used to improve and/or understand the terms of their results.

-Signature
+Date Signature

+NOTE: Permanent advisor must report date of passing to the MedFT Program Director to document in the student's DegreeWorks electronic file